DEADLINE FOR APPLICATIONS EXTENDED TO 14 MAY 2021

 The Partnership for Observation of the Global Ocean (POGO) and the Scientific Committee on Oceanic Research (SCOR), invite applications for their joint Visiting Fellowship Programme for 2021.
-This programme is designed to promote training and capacity building leading towards a global observation scheme for the oceans.
+This programme is designed to promote training and capacity building leading towards a global observation scheme for the ocean.

 This fellowship is intended to support a 1-3 month visit to another oceanographic institute anywhere in the world, to undergo training on any aspect of oceanographic observations, analyses, and interpretation.